José Dolhem

 Louis José Lucien Dolhem (26 April 1944 – 16 April 1988) was a racing driver from France, and the half brother (and also 1st cousin) of Formula One driver Didier Pironi (they had the same father and their mothers were sisters).

 Dolhem was born in Paris.
 He participated in three Formula One Grands Prix, debuting on 7 July 1974, and scoring no championship points.
-His single grand prix start came to end when he was withdrawn by his team after his team-mate Helmuth Koinigg's fatal accident during the season-ending US Grand Prix.
+His single grand prix start came to end when he was withdrawn by his team after his team-mate Helmut Koinigg's fatal accident during the season-ending US Grand Prix.

 Dolhem died in a plane crash at Saint-Just-Saint-Rambert near Saint-Etienne in 1988.
 Dolhem and Pironi, who died while offshore powerboat racing eight months earlier, are buried in the same plot at Grimaud, near St Tropez in southern France.